 Work environment and people

-The police officers assigned on such duties should b trained in a well manner and they should also b thought the law at least up to that level which is required for them to know to do complete justice to there work.
+The police officers assigned on such duties should b trained in a good manner and they should also b thought the law at least up to that level which is required for them to know to do complete justice to there work.

 This was probably the first time when I witnessed a proper working amongst the police officers.

-Lack of infrastructure and a little more of informal ways of dealing with the parties to the cases and the delay which they caused in providing us with the internship certificates.
+Lack of infrastructure and a little more informal ways of dealing with the parties to the cases and the delay which they caused in providing us with the internship certificates.

-The biggest lesson was not a subject related but related to life when a saw a divorce case of a rich and educated family, that you got to be really strong enough to fight for your rights no matter what is your family background and how famous you are, you just can’t keep quite and tolerate everything just because you might get infamous because of getting engaged in family trials.
+The biggest lesson was not a subject related but related to life when a saw a divorce case of a rich and educated family, that you got to be strong enough to fight for your rights no matter what is your family background and how famous you are, you just can’t keep quiet and tolerate everything just because you might get infamous because of getting engaged in family trials.